valence-corp/sprite/docs/_SpriteServer/database.md

 (**databaseName: *string***)

-Returns an SpriteDatabase client for the supplied `databaseName`, using the authorization details of the `SpriteServer` client.
+Returns an `SpriteDatabase` instance for the supplied `databaseName`, using the authorization details of the `SpriteServer` instance.

 #### Example